wxyhly-en/wxyhly-en.github.io/source/_posts/josleys4ds.md

 ---
 title: Explaining the "Dimensions" Trailer
 tags:
-  - Four-dimensional
+  - 4D
   - Topology
   - Translation
   - Series
   - Mathematics
-categories: Four-dimensional Space Series
+categories: 4D Space Series
 date: 2016-05-01 12:24:37
 index_img: /img/S3_01.jpg
 excerpt: "The last episode of the 'Dimensions' series is a trailer: Dimensions II — its content is not the later released 'Chaos', but the latest research results of one of the 'Dimensions' creators — mathematician Étienne Ghys.
 This content is even more profound, and I estimate they probably won't release this episode.
 I found an article on the website of Jos Leys, another creator of 'Dimensions', introducing the graphics that appear in the trailer (i.e., Étienne Ghys's latest research results)..."